 Suboxone Treatment For Opioid Addiction

-Suboxone has been found to be very useful in fighting opioid addiction.
-The use of Suboxone is becoming one of the most common ways to treat opioid addiction.
-With medication-assisted treatment (MAT), buprenorphine based medications (Suboxone, Bunavail, Zubsolv) are used to reduce or eliminate the severe withdrawal symptoms and cravings of opioid addiction.
+Suboxone is helpful in fighting opioid addiction.
+With medication-assisted treatment (MAT), buprenorphine based medications (Suboxone, Bunavail, Zubsolv) are used to reduce the withdrawal symptoms of opioid addiction.
 Buprenorphine is a breakthrough drug because it can be administered to the patient in the doctor’s office.
-Patients are able to maintain normal activities and responsibilities in everyday life.
-Opioid addiction treatments should rely on short-term administering of Suboxone to deal with the initial effects of opioid withdrawal under the guidance of a medical professional.
-The patient should also be in counseling and behavioral therapy as it is crucial to the success of the patient’s recovery.
+Patients are also able to maintain normal activities and responsibilities in everyday life.

-With Suboxone’s ability to help lessen the effects of opioid withdrawal and the severe cravings, Suboxone treatment is becoming more popular each day.
-Let’s learn a little bit about the drug itself.
+Suboxone treatment is becoming more popular each day, so let’s learn a little bit about the drug.
 Suboxone (along with Bunavail and Zubsolv) contains two active ingredients, buprenorphine and naloxone, in a 4 to 1 combination.

 More About Buprenorphine

 Buprenorphine is known as an “opioid partial agonist”.
-Simply put, buprenorphine interacts with the same receptors in the brain that are affected by pain prescriptions and heroin, but buprenorphine does not give the high that results from opioid abuse.
-It helps during withdrawal because it eliminates or significantly reduces the symptoms.
+While buprenorphine interacts with the same receptors in the brain that are affected by opioids, it does not give the high that results from opioid abuse.
+It helps during withdrawal because it reduces the symptoms and cravings.

 What Is Naloxone?

 Naloxone works as an opiate antagonist.
 It fills the opiate receptors in the brain and it won’t let other drugs activate these receptors.
-Therefore, naloxone acts as a deterrent to continued opioid use because if an opioid is taken, the person will get sick and experience severe withdrawal symptoms.
+Therefore, naloxone fights continued opioid use because if an opioid is taken, the person will get sick and experience severe withdrawal symptoms.

-If you take Suboxone as directed, the small amount of naloxone in Suboxone will have no noticeable effect.
+If Suboxone is taken as directed, the small amount of naloxone in Suboxone will have no noticeable effect.
 The buprenorphine will travel to the brain and a patient will not experience withdrawal symptoms.
 Conversely, if the patient tries to take Suboxone in the wrong way and injects it, the naloxone will quickly rise and the patient will experience severe withdrawal symptoms.